cnettelblad/giraffebot/README.md

 # Giraffe Bot

-Giraffe is a wonderful little bot whos sole purpose in life is to enhance your discord experience ever so slightly.
+Giraffe is a wonderful little bot whose sole purpose in life is to enhance your discord experience ever so slightly.

 ## Installation
 ### Requirements